zainea-bogdan/ZGB_Spotify_Popularity_Kaggle_Analysis/README.md

 - 🔴 = I couldn’t solve it on my own and didn’t find a working solution.
 - 🟡 = My thinking process was on the right track, but I still needed to google or ask GPT for help.
-- 🟢 = I solved it by myself, with only minimal googling or GPT input.
+- 🟢 = I solved it by myself, with only minimal googling or GPT input if needed.

 ---